 The Units in the Sub-Funds shall be redeemed at the Net Asset Value at the close of the Dealing Day on which the request, complete in all respects, is received.
 The amount due shall be credited to the Individual Pension Account, from which the redemption payment shall be made after deducting the applicable tax, as required.
 The withdrawals may be through single or multiple payments.
 Incase of partial withdrawals, Sub-Fund Units shall be redeemed on pro rata basis ensuring that he remaining Units are in accordance with the Allocation Scheme last selected by the Participant.

 The redemption amount shall be paid by direct transfer to the Participant’s designated bank account or a crossed cheque / draft for the amount will be dispatched to the registered address of the Participant.

 In the unfortunate event of the death of a Participant , the nominees (as identified by the Nomination Form) shall be the only persons recognized as having any title to or interest in the balance held in Individual Pension Account of the deceased.
 In case no nominations have been made, the executors, administrators or succession certificate holders of the deceased Participant shall be the only persons recognized as having title to the accumulated balance of Individual Pension Account of the deceased Participant.

 Following are the options available to the nominees:

-- Use his/her share of the amount to purchase an Approved Annuity Plan on his/her life from a Life Insurance Company, only if the age of the survivor is fifty five years or more; or
+Use his/her share of the amount to purchase an Approved Annuity Plan on his/her life from a Life Insurance Company, only if the age of the successor is fifty five years or more; or

 If any amount in excess of the allowable amount is withdrawn as cash by the nominees, then tax will be deducted before making any such payments.